 We use local companies where practicable to purchase stationery for school.

-Uniform is recycled for cash, which is re-invested for use on Eco Projects.
+Textiles and shoes are recycled for cash, which is re-invested for use on Eco Projects.

 We encourage lift-sharing amongst staff and pupils (via parents) and have a School Travel Plan that has been approved by Essex County Council.